rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 Those directories can be defined using environment options or rabbitmq environment variables.

-In the broker distribution the escript file is called from shell/cmd sctipt, which loads broker environment and exports it into the script.
+In the broker distribution the escript file is called from a shell/cmd sctipt, which loads broker environment and exports it into the script.

-Environment variables also specify enabled plugins file and plugins directory.
+Environment variables also specify the locations of the enabled plugins file and the plugins directory.

 All enabled plugins will be searched for commands.
 Commands from enabled plugins will be shown in usage and available for execution.